 - Follow the instructions above, then cook on high pressure for 8-10 minutes.
 Let the pressure naturally release for a few minutes before performing a quick release.

 Rutabaga is an underrated root.
-It’s a tasty, creamy root quite similar to white potato though it is lower in starch and lower in carbs.
+It’s a tasty, creamy root quite similar to white potato though it is lower in starch and in carbs.
 It is a lovely addition to a meal when cubed, cooked, and tossed in oil and spices.
 It also makes a good mash.
 They are very high in vitamin C and contain some B vitamins and magnesium.
 Potatoes contain similar health benefits but in smaller amounts, so this is one of my favourite alternatives in terms of getting some bang for your buck!

-For sliced or cubed rutabaga:
+For sliced or cubed rutabaga in Instant Pot:

 - Peel the skin of the rutabaga.
 It is very waxy and unpleasant to eat.
 Then, slice into uniform pieces.